Neural-Systems-at-UIO/nutil/docs/QuantifierIntro.rst

 3. Images with the segmentations superimposed on the atlas maps (.PNG format).
 4. Point clouds for visualising the extracted features in the MeshView Atlas Viewer (.JSON format).

-As the QUINT workflow requires the use of several software (QuickNII, VisuAlign, a software for image segmentation and Nutil), this section is split into several parts with information on how to prepare the input files, how to run Quantifier, and how to interpret the results.
+As the QUINT workflow requires the use of several software (*QuickNII*, *VisuAlign*, a software for image segmentation and *Nutil*), this section is split into several parts with information on how to prepare the input files, how to run Quantifier, and how to interpret the results.